Val di Noto

 Catania

 Set among the Iblei Mountains, Ragusa Ibla is the ancient historical center of Ragusa, a small Baroque jewel enclosed around the monumental Church of San Giorgio.
 Walk along the historical streets, the long stairways and the garden paths.
 Admire the panoramic view of the surrounding countryside with typical dry-stone walls and green hills.
-Rich in churches and palaces, Ragusa Ibla will fascinate you with its particular views.
-Read more info about Ragusa Ibla
+Ragusa Ibla will fascinate you with its particular views.

 Scicli